 To initiate the probate process, several key documents must be gathered.
 The original will is paramount, as it serves as the guiding document in distributing the deceased's assets according to their wishes.
 If the deceased did not leave a will, a copy of their death certificate along with any known informal written declarations regarding their estate will be necessary.
 A list detailing the deceased's assets, including property, bank accounts, and personal belongings, also aids in providing a comprehensive overview of what is to be managed.

-The responsibility of administering an estate often involves settling outstanding debts and financial obligations.
+estate often involves settling outstanding debts and financial obligations.
 It is crucial to identify all liabilities, which may include mortgages, personal loans, credit card debts, and other financial commitments made by the deceased.
 Gathering this information helps in evaluating the total estate and determining the resources necessary to cover these debts.
 Executors must be vigilant in reviewing any claims against the estate, ensuring that they are legitimate and correctly documented, as inappropriate claims can complicate the probate process.

 Once identified, the next step involves determining how to manage and pay these debts.
 Executors typically use estate assets, such as cash or liquidated investments, to settle obligations before distributing any remaining assets to beneficiaries.
 In certain situations, it may be necessary to sell property or other assets to raise the required funds.
 Ensuring that all debts are handled prior to asset distribution is essential to protect against potential liability that could arise if creditors challenge the estate after distributions have occurred.